krasimirnyv/Snake-Game-with-custom-DI-Framework/README.md

 provider.Register(typeof(IService), (Func<DependencyProvider, object>)(p => new Service()));
 ```

 ### Resolution & Object Graph Creation
 - **Constructor injection** with **exactly one** public instance constructor:
-    - The container inspects the single public ctor, resolves its parameters, and calls it.
+    - The container inspects the single public constructor, resolves its parameters, and calls it.
     - Each parameter must be **registered**; otherwise throws a clear exception.
 - **Field injection** via `[Inject]` on **private instance fields**:
-    - After construction, the container scans non-public instance fields, finds those with `[Inject]`, resolves them, and sets values via reflection.
+    - After construction, the container scans non-public, non-static instance fields, finds those with `[Inject]`, resolves them, and sets values via reflection.
 - **Interfaces**:
     - `Create<T>()` / `Create(Type)`:
         - If `T` is an **interface**, the container **must** have a registration and returns the resolved dependency.
-        - If `T` is a **class**, it must have **exactly one** public ctor; DI resolves its parameters recursively.
+        - If `T` is a **class**, it must have **exactly one** public constructor; DI resolves its parameters recursively.

 **Snippet from usage:**
 ```csharp